 their official religious duties.

 Joint Publication (JP)

-1-05, Religious Ministry Support for Joint Operations.
+1-05, Religious Affairs in Joint Operations.

 Sets doctrine and guidance for US Armed Forces regarding

 "US military chaplains

 context of the military to ensure freedom of